-The Holosun 507C X2 ACSS Vulcan reticle is a very interesting breakthrough design for pistol red dot shooters.
-It's key feature is to find the red dot faster.
+The Primary Arms ACSS Vulcan reticle is a very interesting breakthrough design for slide mounted red dots.
+Its key benefit is to find the red dot faster.

-- The 250 MOA outer ring helps re-centering the eye to the 10 MOA chevron tip reticle for faster dot tracking without increasing window size
+- The 250 MOA outer circle ring helps re-centering the eye to the 10 MOA center chevron tip reticle for faster dot tracking without increasing window size

 - Chevron reticle has that fine aiming tip for pistol and rifle applications

-In this guide, we gonna show how the ACSS Vulcan reticle look like at different eye relief distances on a pistol and rifle, and also show some side to side comparison with an regular center dot reticle.
+In this guide, we gonna show how the Primary Arms ACSS Vulcan reticle on the Holosun 507C looks like at different eye relief distances as a pistol red dot sight, and also show some side to side comparison with a regular center reticle dot.

 Let's check it out: